sanity-io/GROQ/spec/Section 10 -- Functions.md

 ### global::now()

-The now function returns the current timestamp as a string.
+The now function returns the current point in time as a string.

+Note: This function returns a string due to backwards compatibility.
+It's recommended to use `dateTime::now()` instead which returns a proper datetime.

 global::now(args, scope):